oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 In addition to the above mailbox configuration, by default, standard user accounts have access to Exchange Online via Exchange Online PowerShell .
 ACSC guidance to disable unneeded features requires that this feature be disabled.

-User Mailbox Configuration Design Decisions for all agencies and implementation types.
+User Mailbox Configuration Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---